wagiminator/Power-Boards/LiPo_Power_Board_IP5306/readme.md

+# IP5306 LiPo Power Board

-LiPo battery charger, protector and 5V booster based on the IP5306 featuring:
+LiPo battery charger, protector and 5V booster based on the [IP5306](https://datasheet.lcsc.com/szlcsc/INJOINIC-IP5306_C181692.pdf) featuring:
 - synchronous switch-mode charging with up to 2.1A / 91% efficiency,
 - discharging with up to 2.4A,
 - 5V boost converter with up to 92% efficiency,